ningpengtao-coder/gitlab-foss/.gitlab/issue_templates/Database Reviewer.md

 below to complete your setup.
 For any question, reach out to #database an mention `@abrandl`.

-Note that this is specifically targeted towards GitLab team members and some parts are only available internally to GitLab.
+Note that this is specifically targeted towards GitLab team members and not all parts are publicly available (for example, ChatOps and the database restore pipeline are internal only).

 - [ ] Change issue title to include your name: `Database Reviewer Checklist: Your Name`
 - [ ] Review general [code review guide](https://docs.gitlab.com/ee/development/code_review.html)